edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 ### Installing Kubernetes Control Plane

-Now that we've our pi's ready and remotely accessable we can proceed with kubernetes installation, this is the easiest part of this entire tutorial, thanks to rancher project that made the installation process highly customizeable and fairly straightforward.
+Now that we've our pi's ready and remotely accessible we can proceed with kubernetes installation, this is the easiest part of this entire tutorial, thanks to rancher project that made the installation process highly customizeable and fairly straightforward.
 On the **k3s-master** first install docker:

 ```sh
 curl -sSL https://get.docker.com | -- sh